5 Injuries You Can Suffer in a Motorcycle Accident

 - Traumatic brain injury – A traumatic brain injury (TBI) is caused by a jolt or impact to the head.
 These injuries are very serious and can result in changes to your personality, vision, hearing, concentration, memory, emotions, reasoning or thinking.
 Serious TBIs often result in permanent disability.

 - Hematoma – Hematoma occurs when a blood clot forms between the skull and the brain or its tissues.
 A hematoma may cause severe brain damage and can be fatal.

-- Countercoup – This brain injury occurs when the brain hits the skull.
-A countercoup may cause you to experience difficulty concentrating, balancing, being coordinated and having normal memory function.
+- Contrecoup – This brain injury occurs when the brain hits the skull.
+A contrecoup may cause you to experience difficulty concentrating, balancing, being coordinated and having a normal memory function.